somia20/PDF-Q-A-USING-SPEECH-RECOGNITION/README.md

 **Contents:**

-- Vector.py: Defines functions to create and load vector storage for document embeddings using SentenceTransformer - and FAISS.
+- Vector.py: It Defines functions to create and load vector storage for document embeddings using SentenceTransformer - and FAISS.
 - QA.py: Implements functions to answer questions using document retrieval and text generation techniques. main_script.py: Provides an example of how to use the answer_question function to ask a question and retrieve an answer from a PDF document.